Shanxi Agricultural University: Academics

-Primarily an agricultural university (one of the few remaining Chinese agricultural universities in a farming area), the school also has departments in the arts, physical education and English language study.
 The university maintains connections with Oberlin Shansi Memorial Association, a non-profit organization operating out of Oberlin College, engaging in cross-cultural and education exchange programs.
 Each year, the university hosts young English teachers who have recently graduated from Oberlin College.
 In addition to the Oberlin Shansi program, Shanxi Agricultural University has established academic relations with universities and research institutions in Germany, Japan, Australia and Britain.
 The university has received worldwide recognition and has very good collaboration with more than 20 universities, colleges and institutes.